-Application : Applied Explanation on the practice The purpose, authority, scope, independence and responsibilities of Group Internal Audit ("GIA") function is provided in the Internal Audit Charter, which is approved by the Group AC.
+Application : Applied

+Explanation on application of the practice The purpose, authority, scope, independence and responsibilities of Group Internal Audit ("GIA") function is provided in the Internal Audit Charter, which is approved by the Group AC.
 The Group Chief Internal Auditor ("GCIA") reports functionally to the Group AC and administratively to the Group CEO.
-To ensure independence and effectiveness of the GIA, the Group AC is empowered under its Terms of Reference to: Oversee the Internal Audit function and ensure compliance with requirements of regulators; Review internal audit reports and ensure that appropriate actions are taken by Senior Management in a timely manner to address control weaknesses, non-compliance with laws, regulatory requirements, policies and other problems identified by the internal audit; Appoint, set compensation, evaluate performance and decide on the transfer and dismissal of the GCIA; Ensure the compensation scheme of the internal audit function; Note any significant disagreements between the GCIA and the rest of the Senior Management irrespective of whether these have been resolved, in order to identify any impact the disagreements may have on the audit function is effective by establishing a mechanism to assess its performance and effectiveness; and Be able to convene meetings with the internal auditors, excluding the attendance of other Directors and employees of the Bank and its subsidiaries.
+To ensure independence and effectiveness of the GIA, the Group AC is empowered under its Terms of Reference to: Oversee the Internal Audit function and ensure compliance with requirements of regulators; Review internal audit reports and ensure that appropriate actions are taken by Senior Management in a timely manner to address control weaknesses, non-compliance with laws, regulatory requirements, policies and other problems identified by the internal audit; Appoint, set compensation, evaluate performance and decide on the transfer and dismissal of the GCIA; Ensure the compensation scheme of the internal auditors is consistent with the objectives and the demands of the internal audit function; Note any significant disagreements between the GCIA and the rest of the Senior Management irrespective of whether these have been resolved, in order to identify any impact the disagreements may have on the audit process or findings; Ensure the internal audit function is effectiveness; and Be able to convene meetings with the internal auditors, excluding the attendance of other Directors and employees of the Bank and its subsidiaries.
 The Group AC also reviews and approves GIA's annual audit plan.
-Details of the Group AC's oversight over the GIA function are disclosed in the Group AC also reviews and approves GIA's annual audit plan.
+Details of the Group AC's oversight over the GIA function are disclosed in the Group AC approximation.

+departure